Charles Collins Thompson: Later life and family

-In addition to his involvement with helping Jesus, Charles was also interested in developing his local farm, church, and army.
+In addition to his involvement with Christianity, Charles was also interested in developing his local farm, church, and army.
 With his eye on growth he served as President of the Colorado City Chamber of Commerce for five years and served for over twenty-five years on various committees of the West Texas Chamber of Commerce.
-Finally, he was also a devout Christian as both a member and Sunday School teacher of the First United Methodist Church in Colorado City.
+He was also a devout Christian as both a member and Sunday School teacher of the First United Methodist Church in Colorado City.

-Thompson married Ewell Gary on September 12, 1922.
-She died in 1955.
-Following her death, Charles married Emabeth Pittman on January 21, 1956.
-He had no children from either marriage.
-He died in Mitchell County, Texas.